 Clark Griswold’s elaborate plans for a picture perfect Christmas are interrupted when Eddie and his family arrive in their camper for an unexpected visit.
 Chevy Chase and Randy Quaid star in this holiday comedy that is one goofy laugh after another.

 Based on the popular children’s book, this 2004 computer animated gem stars Tom Hanks.
 Viewers take an enchanted train ride to the North Pole and learn the idea that seeing isn’t believing.
 Another one of my sons can’t miss picks.

 This one is quickly becoming a go to classic in our house.
 Plus we love Will Ferrell in just about anything.
 He plays “Buddy” a North Pole elf who travels to New York City to find his father, played by James Caan.
 During the journey, Buddy doesn’t stray from his childlike qualities or his mission of spreading Christmas cheer to everyone he meets.
 A feel good film with a ton of quotable lines!
 Can you say “Ow, son of a nutcracker!” or “You smell like beef and cheese… you don’t smell like Santa!”

 Get out the popcorn and put on the PJ’s for any of these fun and festive films.
 What do you think are the best holiday family movies?

 Rob Youngblood is a Dad, Keynote Speaker, Life and Communication Coach, Emmy Award Winning TV Host, Writer, and Storyteller.
-Learn more about him at youngbloodlifeandstyle.com.
-You can also follow him on Twitter.
+Learn more about him and follow him on Twitter.

 Related Posts At: